EWSoftware/VSSpellChecker/README.md

 include many new features all of which are configurable.

-See the [Project Wiki](https://github.com/EWSoftware/VSSpellChecker/wiki) for information on requirements for building the code, contributing to the project, and using and configuring the spell checker extension in Visual Studio.
+See the [Project Wiki](https://github.com/EWSoftware/VSSpellChecker/wiki) for information on requirements for building the code and contributing to the project.